 What is Apache Spark?
 Apache Spark is an open-source framework for big data analytics and processing.
 It supports many programming languages, such as Java, Scala, Python, and R, making it an accessible option for many developers and data scientists.

 Apache Spark Framework Examples: Large-scale data processing and analytics, real-time stream processing, machine learning, predictive analytics, real-time stream processing, and data streaming.

 Common Misconceptions About Programming Frameworks

-There may be some lingering misconceptions or confusions about programming frameworks, including:
+There may be lingering misconceptions or confusion about programming frameworks, including

-It is a common mistake to confuse a framework and a programming language, given that both are used to develop software.
-The best way to distinguish the two is by purpose: while a language can help you build many things, a programming framework is purpose-built for one purpose only – whether a web app, mobile app, CMS, or data science (as above).
+The best way to distinguish between a framework and a programming language is by a purpose: A language can help you build many things, but a programming framework is purpose-built for one purpose only – whether a web app, mobile app, CMS, or data science.

-A specific programming language is the foundation for each programming framework: the instructions telling the framework what to do.
-The framework then is the platform to help you develop software.
-You do not have to use a framework to develop software, but all software is developed with programming language(s).
+Also, a programming language is the foundation for each programming framework: the instructions defining the framework on what to do.
+The framework is the platform to help you develop software.
+Moreover, you do not have to use a framework to build software; all software is developed with a programming language(s).

-It is very common to confuse the term framework and library, as both are tools used within programming.
-In fact, as described above in the section “What is a Framework?,” a library is just one tool available within a framework.
+It is common to need clarification on the term framework and library, as both are tools used within programming.
+As described above in the section “What is a Framework?” a library is just one tool available within a framework.

 A framework is your structure or environment to build your software: it contains access to various tools, including libraries, to assist in your build.